When you choose to pursue your college education, you’re making the brave choice to invest in yourself and your future.

-A large proportion of military members is eligible for tuition assistance, and each branch determines specific criteria for qualification.
+Many military members are eligible for tuition assistance, and each branch determines specific criteria for qualification.
 Online programs are popular among servicemen and women because of the long, odd hours they work, the travel involved with training and temporary assignments, and their overseas deployments.
-In fact, in a report issued in 2016, the Veterans Administration reports that between 2011 and 2012, 18 percent of military students took all of their classes online at higher rates than did their nonmilitary counterparts.
+In fact, in a report issued in 2016, the Veterans Administration found that both undergraduate and graduate military students took all their classes online at higher rates than did their nonmilitary counterparts.

-The GI Bill (both the Montgomery and Post-9/11 varieties) provides a predefined monthly stipend that can be used by a military veteran (or in some cases, active duty members who meet certain requirements) when attending college either full- or part-time.
+The GI Bill (both the Montgomery and Post-9/11 editions) provides a predefined monthly stipend that can be used by a military veteran (or in some cases, active duty members who meet certain requirements) when attending college either full or part time.

-Students considering one of Maryville University’s many online degree programs may be eligible for a range of financial aid options.
-Both need- and merit-based assistance, including grants, loans and external scholarships, may be available to those who qualify.
-One of the university’s goal is to make education affordable and accessible to help deserving students fulfill their potential.
+Students considering one of Maryville University’s online degree programs may be eligible for a range of financial aid options.
+Both need- and merit-based assistance, including grants, loans, and external scholarships, may be available to those who qualify.
+One of our goals is to make education affordable and accessible to help deserving students fulfill their potential.

-Whether you are full-time working parent and/or spouse, a service member on 24-hour shifts, or a recent high school grad looking to pursue an online college education, Maryville University has an online program that can accommodate your needs!
+Whether you’re a full-time working parent and/or spouse, a service member on 24-hour shifts, or a recent high school grad looking to pursue an online college education, Maryville University has an online program that can accommodate your needs.